YGNAUH/YGNAUH/README.md

 - 👋 Hi, I’m Topaz
-- 👀 I’m interested in being a stone (or anything just like that)
-- 🌱 I’m currently ...
+- I’m currently ...
-- 📫 How to reach me: y.gnauh@outlook.com
+- How to reach me: y.gnauh@outlook.com

 <!---
 YGNAUH/YGNAUH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.